No, you can't buy a COVID vaccine online, so ignore that text

 Last month, the FBI issued a warning urging people to be cautious when opening emails and texts from unknown senders who promise information on getting a vaccine.
 So did the Financial Crimes Enforcement Network, a division of the US Treasury Department.
-Additionally, police in Florida, the UK and other jurisdictions say they're seeing scams continue to pop up.
-In the English county of Derbyshire, law enforcement officials say scammers sent out texts with links to a site that painstakingly imitated the UK's National Health Service look.
+Police in Florida, the UK and other jurisdictions say they're seeing the scams pop up, too.
+In the English county of Derbyshire, law enforcement officials say scammers sent out texts with links to a site that painstakingly imitated the look of UK's National Health Service.
 The goal was to steal personal and financial information, authorities said.

 Scammers are also buying ads offering to sell vaccines directly to internet users.
 They likely just want to steal your credit card information, but even if they did send out something purporting to be a vaccine, it would be extremely dangerous.